- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - Which Office client application would you like to support?
 Word

-Once you finish the wizard, Yeoman will generate all the project files and install the necessary Node modules, so that you'll find a fully functional basic accessory.
+When you finish the wizard, Yeoman will generate all the project files and install the necessary Node modules, so you'll have a fully functional basic plugin.

 Project structure generated with Yeoman